mckinsey/vizro/vizro-ai/docs/pages/user-guides/faq.md

 which would be a good starting point for most users. `gpt-4` models are more powerful than `gpt-3` models, e.g. they allow for more tokens per request.
 You can refer to these models' [capabilities](https://platform.openai.com/docs/models/overview) and [pricing](https://openai.com/pricing) for more information.

 We are working on supporting more models and more vendors.
-Please stay tuned!
+Stay tuned!

 !!!
 Warning